25 words | 50 words | 75 words | 100 words | 150 words | Full bio

 25 words

-Marie Brennan is the award-winning author of the Memoirs of Lady Trent and other fantasy series.
-Find her online at swantower.com and on Twitter @swan_tower.
+Marie Brennan is the award-winning author of the Memoirs of Lady Trent and other series, also writing as M.A.
+Carrick.
+Find her online at linktr.ee/swan_tower.

 50 words

-Marie Brennan is the World Fantasy and Hugo Award-nominated author of the Memoirs of Lady Trent, the Onyx Court, other series, and over sixty short stories.
+Marie Brennan is the Nebula and World Fantasy Award-nominated and Hugo Award-winning author of the Memoirs of Lady Trent, other fantasy series, several poems, and over ninety short stories.
 As half of M.A.
-Carrick, she also writes the Rook and Rose trilogy.
-Find her online at swantower.com, on Twitter @swan_tower, or on Patreon.
+Carrick, she’s also written the Rook and Rose trilogy.
+Find her at swantower.com and on Patreon.

 75 words

-Marie Brennan is a former anthropologist and folklorist who shamelessly pillages her academic fields for inspiration.
-She recently misapplied her professors’ hard work to The Night Parade of 100 Demons and the short novel Driftwood.
+Marie Brennan is a former anthropologist and folklorist who shamelessly leans on her academic fields for inspiration.
+She is the author of more than twenty novels, ninety short stories, and several poems; her work has won the Hugo Award and been nominated for the Nebula and World Fantasy Awards.
 As half of M.A.
-Carrick, she is also the author of The Mask of Mirrors, the first book of the Rook and Rose epic fantasy trilogy.
-For more information, visit swantower.com, Twitter @swan_tower, or her Patreon.
+Carrick, she has also written the Rook and Rose epic fantasy trilogy.
+For more information and social media, visit linktr.ee/swan_tower.

 100 words